Sigmarik/graphics-engine/README.md

 </material>
 ```

-*Snippet 1.
-Example of a material asset in the XML format.
+*Example of a material asset in the XML format.
 This particular material can be found [here](assets/materials/field.material.xml).*

 ```python
 message = "Hello from the scripting world!
 See the level script to learn where this message came from!"